samharju/yeet.nvim/README.md

         -- Enable notify for yeets.
 Success notifications may be a little -- too much if you are using noice.nvim or fidget.nvim notify_on_success = true,
+        -- Print warning if pane list could not be fetched, e.g. tmux not running. warn_tmux_not_running = false,
     }
 }
 ```